 13 Thou hast been in Eden the garden of God; every precious stone was thy covering, the sardius, topaz, and the diamond, the beryl, the onyx, and the jasper, the sapphire, the emerald, and the carbuncle, [kar’-bun-k’-l] and gold: the workmanship of thy tabrets and of thy pipes was prepared in thee in the day that thou wast created.

-The original creation was like the Garden Of Eden.
-In that it was a paradise of splendor and glamour.
-As the scripture reads: “every precious stone:” was present.
+The original creation was like the Garden of Eden.
+In that, it was a paradise of splendor and glamour.
+As the scripture reads: “every precious stone” was present.

 14 Thou art the anointed cherub that covereth; and I have set thee so: thou wast upon the holy mountain of God; thou hast walked up and down in the midst of the stones of fire.

-Now this goes back to what I mentioned about him being at one time, very high in the kingdom of God.
+Now this goes back to what I mentioned about him being, at one time, very high in the kingdom of God.
 God said: “and I have set thee so.”
-He was appointed or anointed as a guardian angel (cherub) and had access to the “holy mountain of God:” meaning that he had direct contact with God.
-He was God’s prince—so much that he walked amongst ‘Stones of fire” i.e., bright and shining.
+He was appointed or anointed as a guardian angel (cherub) and had access to the “holy mountain of God,” meaning that he had direct contact with God.
+He was God’s prince—so much that he walked amongst ‘Stones of fire,” i.e., bright and shining.
 Decked with bright jewels, this prince walked among jewels in gorgeous splendor.
 This again refers to the original earth, which was full of splendor and beauty.

 15 Thou wast perfect in thy ways from the day that thou wast created, till iniquity was found in thee.

 He was perfect: after all, he was created by God.
 But here’s where the party ended—he fell off the wagon.
-He was perfect until: iniquity was found in him
+He was perfect until – iniquity was found in him.

-16 By the multitude of thy merchandise they have filled the midst of thee with violence, and thou hast sinned: therefore I will cast thee as profane out of the mountain of God: and I will destroy thee, O covering cherub, from the midst of the stones of fire.All About Spiritual Warfare
+16 By the multitude of thy merchandise they have filled the midst of thee with violence, and thou hast sinned: therefore I will cast thee as profane out of the mountain of God: and I will destroy thee, O covering cherub, from the midst of the stones of fire.

 “by the multitude of thy merchandise.”
-His greatness—his wealth filled him with internal turmoil, and he sinned and there was a war in heaven.
+His greatness—his wealth filled him with internal turmoil, and he sinned, and there was a war in heaven.

-So now we see that this highly exalted, and perfect prince, created by God, was cast down from his high place.
-From the “midst of the stones of fire”
+So now we see that this highly exalted and perfect prince, created by God, was cast down from his high place.
+From the “midst of the stones of fire” that was earth, which was voided out as a result of the prince’s iniquity.
+Verse 17 describes this iniquity:

 17 Thine heart was lifted up because of thy beauty, thou hast corrupted thy wisdom by reason of thy brightness: I will cast thee to the ground, I will lay thee before kings, that they may behold thee.

 “thine heart was lifted up because of thy beauty, thou hast corrupted thy wisdom by reason of thy brightness.”
 Now this is in a word: pride—plain and simple.
-This high angelic being became puffed up, arrogant, conceited.
+This high angelic being became puffed up, arrogant, and conceited.
 Why?
 Because of his beauty.
-Somebody, told him that he look good—one time too many; that he was all that, and a bag of chips, and he believed it.
+Somebody told him that he looked good—one time too many; that he was all that, and a bag of chips, and he believed it.
 So much so that he rebelled against God.
 As a result, the scripture says: “I will cast thee to the ground.”
-Now we all know that once you raise yourself up against the boss to the point that you want to take over, your time is up: and you’ve got to go.
+Now we all know that once you raise yourself up against the boss to the point that you want to take over, your time is up, and you’ve got to go.
 Remember what Scripture says about pride in Proverbs 16:18: Pride goes before destruction, a haughty spirit before a fall.
 NIV

 6 Not a novice, lest being lifted up with pride he fall into the condemnation of the devil.

 Let’s now take a look at Satan’s objectives.
 It really only takes one word to label his objective: Destruction.
-His aim is to destroy our bodies, minds and spirits.
-As a believer, he can’t touch our spirits, but he harasses us until he wrecks and ruins our testimony for Christ, rendering us of no use, or value to God.
+His aim is to destroy our bodies, minds, and spirits.
+As a believer, he can’t touch our spirits, but he harasses us until he wrecks and ruins our testimony for Christ, rendering us of no use or value to God.

 20 For the invisible things of him from the creation of the world are clearly seen, being understood by the things that are made, even his eternal power and Godhead; so that they are without excuse.